Introduction

 8. Educating Consumers and Promoting Responsible Driving

 Making cars more sustainable is ultimately dependent on how they are used, and by educating consumers on eco-friendly driving behaviour, we may even drive to the potential of making them more environmentally beneficial than an electric vehicle.
-Some examples of responsible driving are:
+Some examples of responsible, eco-friendly driving include:

-• Minimizing unneeded weight: The less stuff in a vehicle, the more efficient.
+- Minimizing unneeded weight: The lighter the vehicle, the more efficient it becomes.
 Efficient trip planning: Running multiple errands reduces total mileage.

 Consumer awareness also drives the market.
 Manufacturers will be motivated to innovate responsibly if more consumers have sustainable vehicles and services,